ecostarsorg/ecostarsorg.github.io/careers/index.md

 Ecostars is a B2B startup transforming the hotel sustainability industry.
 We have a **product customer-first vision**, and an amazing technical challenge in front of us.

 * 🌱 Startup
 * 🎯 Product
 * 🚀 Technical challenge
- * 🏠 Hybrid (Madrid, 1-2 office days/week)
+* 🏠 Hybrid (downtown Madrid, 1-2 office days/week)
 * 🕐 Flexible hours with overlapping time frame (10:00 - 15:00)

 As a purpose-driven and lean team, we passionately embrace:
 * Transparency and trust